List of FIS Nordic World Ski Championships medalists in Nordic combined: Individual normal hill

-4 x 5 km team (3 x 10 km team: 1982–1993)
+Team

 Prior to 2009, this involved each team member taking two jumps from the ski jumping hill.
 For each point difference between teams, there is certain time between them at the start of the cross country part of the competition.
 This point – time difference changed over years.
-Since the 2009 championships, it involved each team member taking only one jump from the ski jumping hill with the point – time difference being 1 point equals 1.33 seconds.
-The ski jumping part of this event took place at normal hill at every championships except 2005, 2007, 2009 and 2023 editions when it took place at large hill (in 2011, there were held two separate team events at normal and large hills).
+Since the 2009 championships, it involved each team member taking only one jump from the ski jumping hill with the point – time difference being 1 point equals 1.33 seconds (1 point equals 1 second since the 2023 championships).
+The ski jumping part of this event took place at normal hill at every championships except 2005, 2007, 2009, 2023 and 2025 editions when it took place at large hill (in 2011, there were held two separate team events at normal and large hills).

 1984 Extra World Championships in Rovaniemi, Finland as the team event was not on the program at the 1984 Winter Olympics in Sarajevo.